This post contains affiliate links.

 - Opioids are a controlled substance and as such many pharmacies require a handwritten original of a doctor’s prescription before they will fill the prescription.
 Faxes or phone calls from the surgeon may not be honored.

-Will the surgeon be the one to order refills of pain medications or will it be my family MD?
+Will the surgeon be the one to order refills of pain medications or will it be my family MD after a total hip replacement surgery?

 Some surgeons prefer to be in control of the patient after total knee or hip replacement surgery until they see the patient at the post-surgical follow-up, usually at about 3 weeks post-surgery.